Field Service Manager Responsibilities: 4 Areas of Focus | Blog | EnSight+

 1. Manage Field Teams

 As a field service or operations manager, your primary responsibility is managing your field team.
-Whether you work closely with five engineers or supervise two-dozen technicians, guiding your team is arguably the most critical aspect of being successful at your job.
+Whether you work closely with five engineers or supervise two dozen technicians, guiding your team is arguably the most critical aspect of success.
 What, exactly, managing your team entails can change from one day to the next.
 Tuesday might involve modifying a schedule on the fly to get your best tech to an urgent field service request.
 Wednesday could have you meeting a team member in the field to oversee an important maintenance job.
-In both cases, you’re positioning your team to safely complete work orders and keep clients happy.
+In both cases, you’re positioning your team to complete work orders and keep clients happy safely.

 Want to learn more?
 Check out: 3 Common Misconceptions About Field Service Management.